Specific Health Concern >> Hypertension (High Blood Pressure)

 Avoid sodium by limiting the amount of salt you add to your food.
 Be aware that many processed foods and restaurant meals are high in sodium.

-Check your blood pressure.
-Getting your blood pressure checked is important because high blood pressure often has no symptoms.
+Getting your blood pressure properly checked in 3 positions is important because high blood pressure often has no symptoms.

 Click the link for a description of this week's show and a link to the podcast from: